jehayesms/jean-hayes-ai-analytics/_posts/2025-07-22-use-azure-aI-content-understanding-and-natural-language-to-extract-data -from-complex-documents.md

 Extracting key field information from documents is a mundane task in pretty much every organization, such as check processing, invoice processing, purchase orders, etc. Azure AI Document Intelligence is the tool that often comes to mind for automation of document processing with both prebuilt and custom templates.
 However, when documents are very complex, without fixed fields and values, Document Intelligence may not produce the expected results.

 Let’s take a real-world example: the PDF of a community education course catalog, like this one: [Spring/Summer 2025 Adult and Youth Classes]({{"/assets/files/summer-catalog-10-pages.pdf" | relative_url }}).
-When open the course catalog, you will notice there is a cover page, a calendar, a table of contents, and other information I do not want to extract.
+When you open the course catalog, you will notice there is a cover page, a calendar, a table of contents, and other information I do not want to extract.
 I only want to extract the course information from the catalog:

 - Course name
 - Course description